shahryar-h/sherweb-test-integration/readme.md

 ### 3- Designed UI with Adobe Xd
-designed the initial user interface and layout based on the project requiremnts
+designed the initial user interface and layout based on the project requirements.

 ![initial design picture](https://github.com/shahryar-h/sherweb-test-integration/blob/main/imgs/initial-design.png?raw=true)

-I added some pictures instead of the place holder just because it looks better. it can easily change back to the plceholder by changing the source.
+I added some pictures instead of the placeholder just because it looks better. it can easily change back to the placeholder by changing the source.
-I later added sherweb's logo to the page instead of logo's place holder
+I later added Sherweb's logo to the page instead of the logo's place holder

 ### 4- developed the layout using bootstrap
-a simple layout. the slider and about section are adjasent only in large and bigger screen sizes
+a simple layout. the slider and about section are adjacent only in large and bigger screen sizes.

 ### 5- added the slider
 used bootstrap's Carousel.
-I intentionaly removed the slider arrows as a design desition. the slider is custumaizable and different features can be added. added a seperate folder for slider.scss
+I intentionally removed the slider arrows as a design decision. the slider is customizable and different features can be added. added a separate folder for slider.scss

 ### 6- toggle menu
 added the toggle functionality to the menu changed the menu item's design

 ### 7- footer
-styled footer and moved the copyright text to top right side of the footer
+styled footer and moved the copyright text to the top right side of the footer

 ### 8- added some aditional styling like:
 - added fonts, text color and text size to different project's components